Age of Wonders 4: Victory

+AoW 4 also has "Allied Victories" as an optional setting, rewarding cooperative play.
+With Allied Victories enabled, all direct allies of the winner will also win.
+However, allied provinces don't count towards the Expansion Victory, and allies' bound Gold Ancient Wonders don't count towards the Magic Victory.

 Development and release

 AoW 4 was announced on January 19, 2023 for the PlayStation 5, Windows, and Xbox Series X/S. It's powered by an upgraded Creator Engine which was also used for all the previous titles of Triumph Studios.
 Development took nearly 4 years.
 The central theme of AoW 4 is creation.
 AoW III's lower magic era has autumn hues, renaissance, and industrialization.
 In contrast, AoW 4 has fresh spring hues, early medieval/fantasy, creation and high magic.
 The art style has more fresh, green and blue tinted color palettes.
 The game launched on May 2, 2023.

 Music

 Michiel van den Bos composed the nearly 2 hours long OST of AoW 4.
 It consists of mostly completely new music material with a few nods to legacy AoW songs.
 On May 15, 2023, a lo-fi soundtrack of AoW 4 composed and mixed by Van den Bos was released on YouTube.
 It includes some classic AoW 1 and 3 songs.
 Van den Bos made 6 additional songs for the Empires & Ashes expansion.